Inside Sarah Jessica Parker and Matthew Broderick's Unusual Love Story - E! Online

 She shared with Vogue in 2011 that they didn't have any live-in help, but employed a nanny for the twins and another babysitter-assistant-type staffer who saw to then 8-year-old James Wilkie's schedule.
 "We're pretty hands-on parents," Parker said.
 "That's something that's important to both of us, and we don't shirk it, because what's the point in having a family if you're not going to really participate in it, you know?"

 Answering Vogue's 73 Questions in 2014 at their West Village townhouse, Parker noted they'd been in the neighborhood for 13 years.
-(The following year they flipped a Greenwich Village property, for $18.25 million, taking a $745,000 loss.
+(The following year they flipped a Greenwich Village property, for $18.25 million.
 In 2012 they added a residence in Brooklyn Heights to their portfolio, and in 2016 they reportedly snatched up two adjoining townhouses on their current street with an eye on creating one huge mega-mansion.)

 Because Parker went on to be star on a show called Divorce, interviews while she was on the promotional circuit inevitably gravitate toward musings on family and marriage—namely what makes it work and what doesn't.
 Having been married for more than two decades make Parker and Broderick the object of much romantic fascination anyway, but the personal questions actually aligned, at least partially, with the craft.
 (She was married the entire time she played the single lady, Carrie Bradshaw, after all.)